DSA Roadmap for Placements: What Matters in 2026

 Stage 2: Hashing (1-2 weeks)

-HashMaps and HashSets are the most underrated tools in competitive programming.
+HashMaps and HashSets are probably the most underrated tools in interview prep.
 A shocking number of "hard" problems become trivial when you think in terms of hash lookups.
+I've watched students struggle with brute force approaches for 20 minutes, then solve the same problem in 5 minutes once they considered a HashMap.

 Key patterns: